This post is part three in my Cupcake Tour series. Be sure to read the other sweet installments!

 Oh, and I’d be remiss if I neglected to mention that Dayton also has its very own adorable cupcake truck, Go Cupcake.
 I haven’t tried these cuties yet but I follow the truck on Twitter and one day, they shall be mine.
 Oh yes, they shall be mine.

-What have I missed – got a favorite Dayton cupcakerie I should try in my next cupcake tour installment?
+What have I missed – got a favorite Dayton cupcakerie I should try in my next cupcake tour post?
 I’d love to hear about it in the comments below!